MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 #### Interactions and Clues

 - **Eldoran Carvings**: The carvings on the pillars depict various aspects of Eldoran life, including their reverence for nature, their architectural achievements, and their downfall.
 Players who inspect the carvings closely can make a History check (DC 15) to gain insights into the Eldorans' history and the possible cause of their civilization's collapse.

 - **Goblin Tracks**: The players notice goblin tracks leading to the open door on the right.
 A successful Survival check (DC 12) reveals that these tracks are recent.

-- **Doppelganger Tracks**: Mixed with the goblin tracks are odd, misshapen tracks that seem inconsistent.
+- **Shapeshifter Tracks**: Mixed with the goblin tracks are odd, misshapen tracks that seem inconsistent.
 A successful Perception check (DC 14) suggests these could be the tracks of shapeshifters.
+Changelings.

 ---